LUXTACO/DBFarmer/README.md

   <strong>DBLegends:</strong>

   - Make sure your game is in english.
-  - ake sure you are on the main menu.
+  - Make sure you are on the main menu.
   - Make sure the images line up in game.

   <strong>Extras:</strong>